-A year later and people started to take notice on reddit.
-After getting this info then sub-reddit members circulated messages to buy the Game stop stock and take the delivery of it.
-They knew that the short sellers have to eventually buy the shares at a later stage and since the shorts are more that the free float available there is a scarcity of no of available shares to purchase.
+A year later and people started to take notice on Reddit.
+After getting this info then subreddit members circulated messages to buy the Game Stop stock and take delivery of it.
+They knew that the short sellers have to eventually buy the shares at a later stage and since the shorts are more than the free float available there is a scarcity of no of available shares to purchase.

 This makes the price of the GameStop stock to go up.
 So the price keeps going up and more people keep taking notice and so on.
 Eventually, the shorts are supposed to cover.
 But how?
 They need to purchase more shares than there are in the company.
 Well, that means purchasing at any price.
 This is called ‘Short Squeeze’

-As of 29th Jan 2021, according to media reports – Melvin capital has closed it’s short position on the GameStop stock and it’s understood that there is a capital infusion of around 2.7 billion dollars to make this happen.
-Although the exact loss figures for Melvin Capital is not ascertained but its speculated that the loss for Melivin capital will in billions of dollars.
+As of 29th Jan 2021, according to media reports – Melvin capital has closed its short position on the GameStop stock and it’s understood that there is a capital infusion of around 2.7 billion dollars to make this happen.
+Although the exact loss figures for Melvin Capital is not ascertained but its speculated that the loss for Melvin capital will in billions of dollars.

 There are also reports that popular trading apps like Robinhood brokers have limited the purchase capability of retail investors from their platform because of the volatility of the GameStop stock.

 Can there be a GameStop stock moment in India?